chesapeaketechnology/BufMonkey/README.md

  <details>
  <summary><b>Manually</b></summary><p>

- Download the [BufMonkey barrel]() and drop it into your barrels folder of your Garmin application project.
+ Download the <a href="https://github.com/chesapeaketechnology/BufMonkey/tree/master/barrel">BufMonkey barrel</a> and drop it into your barrels folder of your Garmin application project.
 Update your jungle file to reference the barrel.
  </p>
  </details>